Silverberry is quite a resilient shrub, but there are cases when something as innocuous as a tiny sparrow will bring it down to its knees…

 Click to open the post in a new tab on the relevant social media site.
 Follow us there, comment, and share!

 Create or join a topic on our garden mysteries forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Singing sparrow by Daniyal Ghanavati under Pexels license
+Singing sparrow (also on social media) by Daniyal Ghanavati under Pexels license

 Silverberry dying by Keith Hall, Nature & Garden contributor

 Silverberry with bird passage by Keith Hall, Nature & Garden contributor

 Bush filling in nicely by Keith Hall, Nature & Garden contributor